 Women are the cornerstone of the family's financial security, yet women, particularly moms, get paid less than 75% of what their male counterparts do!

 More and more women are the head of household, and with this new responsibility comes the responsibility to manage and grow that money (or at least get out of debt).

-We started the Women's Money® Program because we want to help women become financial secure.
+We started the Women's Money® Program because we want to help women and families become financially secure.